germal/OpenCVB/README.md

-Recent Changes - 1/12/2021
+Recent Changes – 2/15/2021
 ==========================

--   Over 870 algorithms – almost all less than a page of code.
+-   Over 900 algorithms – almost all less than a page of code

--   The new “Best Of” module contains the best example of common techniques.
-    Need an example of contours, look in the BestOf.vb first.

--   OpenCV’s new Oak-D camera has arrived.
-Some python scripts were added for users that have installed it.
+-   New pixel viewer to inspect image pixels in 8UC1, 8UC3, 32F, and 32FC3
+    formats

+-   Versioning policy set – The Release IS The Repository, The Repository IS The Release - TRISTR

+-   Improved threading support for switching between camera interfaces

+-   Oak-D camera support is working – still missing IMU and point cloud support

+-   VTK support was improved – still optional (it is a lot to install)

-    -   <https://docs.luxonis.com/en/latest/pages/api/> - to get the official
+-   Upgraded to the latest RealSense2 and Kinect4Azure drivers
-        support.

--   Motion detection is easier to use with an “AllRect” cv.rect that encompass all RGB changes.

--   Image segmentation is more stable and consistent from frame to frame.
-See ImageSeg.vb.

--   OptionsCommon.vb defines options common to all algorithms.

--   StructuredDepth shows promise as a path to exploiting structured light technology.

--   PythonDebug project is now integrated into the OpenCVB.sln.
-Python debugging is easier.
+-   Motion Filtered Data series of algorithms – an attempt at reducing data analysis at input

 Introduction
 ============

 There is no better documentation of an algorithm than a working example.
-Now imagine over 800 OpenCV examples in a single app where each algorithm is less than a page of code and is in a familiar language – C++, C\#, Python, or VB.Net.
+Now imagine over 900 OpenCV examples in a single app where each algorithm is less than a page of code and is in a familiar language – C++, C\#, Python, or VB.Net.
 And each algorithm is *just the algorithm* without the baggage from a user interface.
 Each algorithm is reusable.
 New algorithms can reuse existing